kameyaw14/crop-disease-backend/readme.md

 | POST | `/api/tts/generate` | Yes | JSON |
 | GET | `/` | No | None |

-Rows for `forgot-password`, `verify-reset-otp`, and `reset-password` were new in the previous version of this doc.
-The two `push-token` rows are new in this version.
+Rows for `forgot-password`, `verify-reset-otp`, and `reset-password` were added two versions ago.
+The two `push-token` rows were added in the previous version.
+The `profile` and `avatar` rows are new in this version.

 ---